inforlife/process/issues/features.md

 Conditions of satisfaction are usually checked as they are implemented.

-If new conditions arise, they are added until the corresponding Pull request is not merged.
+If new conditions arise, they are added until the corresponding Pull Request is not merged.

 ## Pull request
 Since we have decided to refer the Issue number in a comment when opening Pull requests, GitHub automatically links the Issue to the Pull request that implements it.
 This allows us to have full traceability.